Showing posts with label Lech-Lecha - Week #3. Show all posts

 3 Abram fell on his face.
 Elohim talked with him, saying, 4 “As for me, behold, my covenant is with you.
 You will be the father of a multitude of nations.
 5 Your name will no more be called Abram, but your name will be Abraham; for I have made you the father of a multitude of nations.
 6 I will make you exceedingly fruitful, and I will make nations of you.
 Kings will come out of you.

-Lech-Lecha - Reading #5
+Lech-Lecha - Day #5

 Lech-Lecha לֶךְ-לְךָ Go Forth Yourself!

-Torah Portion Genesis 12:1-17:27
+Torah Portion: Genesis 12:1-17:27

-Reading #5 - Genesis 14:21–15:6
+Genesis 14:21–15:6

 14:21 The king of Sodom said to Abram, “Give me the people, and take the goods for yourself.”